barabbs/numina-lean-agent/README.md

 <br>

-An agent built on Claude Code for Lean theorem proving tasks.
+An agent built on Claude Code for formal theorem proving tasks.
 We used this system to prove all 12 problems from Putnam 2025, and completed a paper-level formalization of [Effective Brascamp-Lieb inequalities](https://arxiv.org/abs/2511.11091).

 ## System Overview